DCRich99/JaxPWA-Tracker/README.md

-# Budget Tracker (PWA)
+# JaxPWA Tracker

 ## Description

-Budget Tracker is a progressive web application that allows users to track their budgets by adding expenses and deposits to their budget through the "Add/Subtract Funds" buttons.
-They are able to add a transaction with or without a connection.
-When a user enters a transaction while offline, these transactions are stored in the indexedDB, and transferred to the database when the user comes back online.
+Budget Tracker is a progressive web application that allows users to track their budgets by adding expenses and deposits to their budgets

 ## Table of Contents